-Easy vegan apple tart with a buttery shortcrust pastry and lots of fresh apples.
-You only need 6 common pantry ingredients to make this simple dessert!
+Vegan apple tart with a buttery shortcrust pastry and juicy caramelized cinnamon apples.
+You only need 6 common ingredients to make this simple dessert!

 Ingredients you'll need

-This apple tart uses only common pantry ingredients including:
+This apple tart uses only common ingredients including:

 Notes about the ingredients

 Vegan block butter for the shortcrust pastry and filling.
-If you don't have access to block butter, vegan spreadable margarine or solid coconut oil will also work.
+If you're in a pinch, vegan spreadable margarine or softened coconut oil will also work.

 Sugar, preferably white granulated.
-Brown sugar, coconut sugar or a granulated sugar replacer will also work, though it will make your tart browner in color.
+Brown sugar and coconut sugar will also work though they will make your tart browner in color.
 Alternatively, you may use a granulated sugar replacer.

 A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.

-Next, sprinkle a little cinnamon sugar on the base.
-Then arrange your apples TIGHTLY and CLOSELY in your tart crust.
-The apples shrink when they are baked and expose any small gap left in your tart,
+Next, arrange your apples TIGHTLY and CLOSELY in your tart crust.
+The apples shrink when they are baked and any small gaps will be exposed.

 Tips for baking the tart

-It takes one hour to bake the tart.
-It's ready when the pastry is golden brown and the filling is bubbling.
-If you poke a knife into the tart, the apples should be tender and the bottom crust should be slightly firm.
+The tart is done baking when the pastry is golden brown and the filling is bubbling.
+If you poke a knife into the tart, the apples should feel tender.

 Yes!
-You can use shortcrust or puff pastry.
-A lot of store-bought pastry is accidentally vegan as many tend to use vegetable shortening instead of butter.
-However, it's always best to check the ingredients, just in case.
+You can use a sheet of shortcrust pastry or puff pastry.
+A lot of store-bought pastry is accidentally vegan however check the ingredients, just in case.
 I recommend pre-baking your pastry in the same way mentioned in the recipe.

 More vegan apple desserts